jstaf/onedriver/README.md

 ## Building onedriver

-In addition to the traditional Go tooling, you will need a C compiler and development headers for `webkit2gtk-4.0`.
+In addition to the traditional Go tooling (see: <https://golang.org/doc/install>), you will need a C compiler and development headers for `webkit2gtk-4.0`.
 On Fedora, these can be obtained with `dnf install golang gcc pkg-config webkit2gtk3-devel`.
 On Ubuntu, these dependencies can be installed with